Akwete cloth: Technique

 Weaving is done on a loom. originally constructed from bamboo, and later with wood and iron.
 While Akwete women were responsible for weaving, it was the men's duty to construct the looms.
 There are two types of loom, the horizontal loom used by men and the vertical loom used by women.
 Traditionally most of the weaving is done on Nkwe looms, the largest looms in Nigeria, by women.
 However, outside of the city, men began to learn the weaving techniques and produce cloth as well.
 Most Akwete cloth is 40-50 inches wide when completed.
 The thread is fastened with Egbu-Nkwe, and the Ukwu-Nkpuro utilizes stretching to lessen the chance of bending while weaving.
 An additional device called an Ekiki is used to adjust the width of the fabric, making separate threats with a Paapaa.
 Once the thread has been woven, an Ahia Heddle is used to create designs on the fabric.
 A continuous warp thread gives a solid color background for the motifs.
 A two-color warp background is also used which produces a blended color effect.
 An iridescent color effect can also be produced when the warp is one color and the base weft (as opposed to decorative motive weft) another.
 Fabrics are woven to be single faced or double faced, that is the motifs show on both sides.
 Too much pressure while weaving can cause a design to appear lopsided when completed.
 Weaving techniques and symbolism additionally includes mixing colors for a wide variety of effects.
 The swivel inlay technique is also commonly used.

 Originally, weaving materials were cultivated locally within Akwete itself.
 Base fabric is mostly low-twist yarn cotton, with the decorative motifs consisting of coarser or heavier spun cotton, low twist silk, or shiny rayon.
 Cotton and rayon combinations give a multicolored, brocaded look.
 The most traditionally used materials for weaving were raffia, sisal-hemp, and spun cotton.
 It is standard practice today for Akwete women to use only imported threads.
 It can take an individual weaver up to three days to finish weaving a cloth depending on size and complexity of technique and pattern.

 In addition to production, the distribution of Akwete cloth was also handled by the women of Akwete.
 The women of Akwete set up a weaving society that later transitioned into a collective of female weavers focused on fabric quality as well as issues of copyright.
 In this group, women have the freedom to create whatever they want and maintain ownership of concepts.

+Akwete weaving differ from other kinds of weaving by being usually the width of a woman's wrapper, and most categories of the cloth are woven in pairs of identical design.
+Although they're woven and sold in pairs, they're not sewn together but worn together.
+One is a wrapper, and the other may be worn as a stole, made into a matching blouse or folded and wrapped over the top of the bottom wrapper.